UofT-DSI/shell/04-instructors/lessons/advanced_unix_slides.md

 What happened to our _ls-output.txt_ file?

 ---
-Although the standard error was not written tothe `.txt` file, the destination file is always written from the beginning, therefore, the redirection began to write the file and once noticed there was an error, stopped, resulting in an empty file.
+Although the standard error was not written to the `.txt` file, the destination file is always written from the beginning, therefore, the redirection began to write the file and once noticed there was an error, stopped, resulting in an empty file.